The text of readings from the memorial service held at UNH on Friday, September 21, 2001 is now available here.

 During a difficult time for my family many years ago, Bob, Andi, Kjell, Paul, John, Carolyn and Nissa made no bones about making theirs available to me.
 The meals they shared with me were a cornerstone in rebuilding my own faith in the stability and love of a family, and were more help to me than I can say.
 But of course such high-minded thoughts had to compete with the meals themselves.
 I remember Kjell saying more than once "You better come over tonight.
 Dad made gumbo."

-I remember asking Bob many questions, but more the vibrance and thoughtfulness of his answers.
+I remember asking Bob many questions, but remember more the vibrance and thoughtfulness of his answers.
 I still know that he bought his Omega watch in Greenland, the historical origin of the Indian population of Fiji, and how best to spend two weeks in Peru.
-And I remember how proud I felt when he for the first time asked about my experiences on a trip in preparation for one that he and Andi would take.
+And I remember how proud I felt when he for the first time asked about my experiences on a trip in preparation for one that he and Andi were to take.

 For many years I have gathered with Bob's family and our collective friends on Christmas Eve.
 We eat his and Andi's delicious food, enjoy each other's increasingly rare company, and crack wise around the table while Andi rolls her eyes.
 I mark time in my life by these nights.
 I hope that this tradition can continue.
 I think Bob would prefer it did.